ShreyasiPathak/prototype-based-breast-cancer-prediction/README.md

 -best_score is the last best score before resuming training, needed for model checkpoint
 -mode: train or localization.
 Localization is used for localization measure calculation.

+In protopnet/settings.py, you can add the settings for training the model.

 Local explanations.
 Visualize top-k prototypes with similarity*weight score per image.
 > python local_analysis.py